joaquintides/concurrent_hashmap_api/README.md

 ## Design guidelines

-* The entire map interface must be thread-safe, including assignment and destruction.
+* The entire map interface must be thread-safe, including assignment.
 In the case of assignment, the implementation must be protected against potential deadlock scenarios such as the following:
 ```cpp